Dump-GUY/ConfuserEx2_String_Decryptor/README.md

 ### Building on Windows
 - Install Visual Studio.<br/>
-- Open .sln and restore NuGet packages (AsmResolver.DotNet, Lib.Harmony, etc.) → should be automatic if you configured the NuGet URL.<br/>
+- Open .sln and restore NuGet packages (AsmResolver.DotNet, Lib.Harmony, etc.) → should be automatic if the NuGet URL is configured.<br/>
 - Build - Release both x86, x64.<br/>

 ### Usage